Last Updated: May 04, 2022

 For the duration of the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT and are NOT accumulating any days of unemployment.
 SEVP has not specified a minimum number of hours that must be worked.

-Currently there has been no new guidance from SEVP/U.S. government to waive the 90-day for OPT and 120-day for OPT STEM unemployment limit.
-Universities and immigration attorneys have advocated for temporary relief to this limit however, there has been no update.
+Currently, there has been no new guidance from SEVP/U.S. government to waive the 90-day for OPT and the added 60-day for STEM OPT unemployment.
+Universities and immigration attorneys have advocated for temporary relief to this limit; however, there has been no update.

 No. The employer address information does not need to be updated in SEVIS for OPT nor on the Form I-983 for STEM OPT students working remotely.